willcannings/chumble-rumble/site/content/recipes/vege-burger.md

     text: Slice a burger bun in half
   - image: /img/vege_burger_step_3_resized_optim.jpg
     text: >-
-      Add 2 teaspoons (about 15g if you're measuring) of the tomato relish to the bun
+      Add 2 teaspoons (about 15g if you're measuring) of the tomato chutney to the bun
   - image: /img/vege_burger_step_4_resized_optim.jpg
+    text: >-
-    text: Add a handful of salad on top - the relish will help stick the leaves down
+      Add a handful of salad on top - the chutney will help stick the leaves down
   - image: /img/vege_burger_step_5_resized_optim.jpg
     text: 'Place the pattie on top, and put the bun back together.'
+outro: >-
+  These ingredients will make 4 burgers, each costing $1.90.
+Annoyingly there'll be 2 buns leftover, but these can be frozen and used later.

-outro: Enjoy!
+  Enjoy!
 ---